wnfs-wg/spec/spec/private-wnfs.md

     contentKey: Key // hash(deriveKey(entryRatchet))
     revisionKey: Encrypted<Key> // encrypt(deriveKey(ratchet), deriveKey)(entryRatchet))
     name: Hash<Namefilter> // hash(saturated(entryBareName))
-    // and can be used as the key in the private parition HAMT to lookup
+    // and can be used as the key in the private partition HAMT to lookup
     // a (set of) PrivateNode(s) with an entryBareName and entryRatchet from above }>
 }